-We’re not out of COVID-19 yet.
+We’re not out of COVID yet, and flu and cold season is here as well.
 Especially if you have immune system or other susceptibility issues, bow out.
-No party is worth the risk.

 The logistics of the party may further affect your decision about whether to attend and whether to wear a mask.
-Some organizations are choosing outdoor venues or at least spaces with plenty of room for guests to socially distance.
-That doesn’t sound like much of a party if you can’t clink glasses.
-Regardless of the setting, take a COVID test before the party to make sure you’re not infectious.
+Some organizations choose outdoor venues or at least spaces with plenty of room for guests to socially distance.
+Regardless of the setting, if you are feeling ill, take a COVID test before the party to make sure you’re not infectious.

-Some companies and firms are holding remote parties.
+Some companies and firms hold remote parties now that so many employees work virtually.
 Virtual cocktails don’t really work for many of us.
 Too many Brady Bunch boxes on the screen makes it hard to interact or converse.
-Some marketing consultants say there is value to having your name appear in the participant list.
-But sometimes there is no participant list.
+Some marketing consultants say there is value in having your name appear in the participant list.
 Make sure your square shows your name and some contact information, such as “Theodore (Ted) Smith – Jackson & Jackson.”